vinodkri/MyTechReferences/README.md

-# MyTechReferences
-This is a repository of my tech references build up.
+This is my way of Thinking Fast And Slow on topics of interest over time.